Our International Links

 All pupils and staff in our school communities are involved in the project.

 Each year our oldest pupils and some staff have the amazing opportunity to travel to visit our partner schools.
-They work on project related activities, together with hosting schools and other visiting partners, whilst also experiencing at first hand different cultures, languages, and education systems.
+They work on project related activities, together with hosting schools and all other visiting partners, whilst also experiencing at first hand different cultures, languages, and education systems.

-Erasmus+ Programme of the European Union
+Funded by the Erasmus+ Programme of the European Union

 In September 2016 Shoscombe was reaccredited with the Full International School Award for the third time.
 We first achieved this award back in 2010.